charlynebuerki/data-visualization-project-2021-cam/README.md

 These visualisations provide inspiration for our project:
 * [Europe’s Coronavirus Lockdown Nightmare](https://multimedia.scmp.com/infographics/news/world/article/3077057/europe-coronavirus/index.html) contains interesting visualisations that compare and contrast two areas of the world.
 We draw inspiration from the way the data is simply presented to showcase the differences, since we will have three regions to compare.
-* [Notes from the 2008 crisis:10 Years on](https://fingfx.thomsonreuters.com/gfx/rngs/FINANCIAL-CRISIS2008/0100805F0BK/index.html) provides an immersive story telling on a complex issue.
+* [Notes from the 2008 crisis: 10 Years on](https://fingfx.thomsonreuters.com/gfx/rngs/FINANCIAL-CRISIS2008/0100805F0BK/index.html) provides an immersive story telling on a complex issue.
 The stylistically unique way of presenting the facts is equally impressive as it provides a mesmerising experience.
 * [Europe Migrant Crisis: Displaced once more](https://graphics.reuters.com/EUROPE-MIGRANTS/010070WZ1W2/index.html) is a simple visualisation story with added value in the animations and interactivity on their graphs.
 Given that we will have plots with timelines and additional information pertaining to certain timepoints, we find that this visualisation is a good example to follow.

 ## Milestone 2 (7th May, 5pm)